troglobit/troglobit.github.io/_projects/pimd.markdown

 recommended, and for static multicast routing [smcroute](/smcroute.html) may be used.

-pimd was written by Ahmed Helmy, George Edmond "Rusty" Eddy, and Pavlin Ivanov Radoslavov.
-With contributions by many others, lately the most notable contributions have been by Markus Veranen and Mika Joutsenvirta.
+pimd was originally written by Ahmed Helmy, George Edmond "Rusty" Eddy, and Pavlin Ivanov Radoslavov, with contributions by many others.
+Lately the most notable contributors have been Markus Veranen, Joonas Ruohonen, and Mika Joutsenvirta.

 ------